Clinical Health Services Council

 The Interdivisional Healthcare Committee is made up of representatives from the following APA Divisions that share interest in health issues: Division 17 (Society of Counseling Psychology), Division 22 (Rehabilitation Psychology), Division 38 (Society for Health Psychology), Division 40 (Clinical Neuropsychology), and Division 54 (Society of Pediatric Psychology).
 Recent activities include developing and promoting the use of health and behavior assessment and intervention codes, as well as offering perspectives to APA Boards and Committees on issues impacting clinical health psychology now and in the future.

 We encourage all clinical health psychologists to begin the process of board certification.
-For more information, visit www.abpp.org or contact Richard Seime, PhD, LP, ABPP.
+More information about board certification is available here.

 Clinical Health Services Council Chair